 If you enjoy experimenting with recipes, here are a couple of variations to try!

 I used three 6-inch round cake pans for this recipe.
 I just love little cakes!
 They look small, but don’t let that fool you!
 Each 6-inch cake can typically feed 6-8 people.
 They are perfect for a family or small dinner party.

-I did NOT slice the 3 cake layers in half, but I did cut off the cake domes on each layer.
+I did not cut the three cake layers in half but cut off the cake domes on each layer.
 Leveling tutorial

-You can also use two 8-inch cake pans and torte the layers (slice in half) for a four-layer presentation.
+You can also use two 8-inch cake pans for a four-layer presentation and torte the layers (slice in half).

 Fresh Fruit Ideas for Cakes

 Try different berries or fruit varieties to enhance your chosen cake flavor.

 Try various peaches, apricots, kiwi, oranges, or pineapple combinations.

 You can, of course, stick with the tried and true raspberry, blueberry, strawberry, and blackberry combo.
 It’s a classic that always works!